 - Limiting your athletic activity, including sports that involve a repetitive movement of the hip

 If your symptoms don’t improve, see your doctor.
-He or she will ask about your symptoms, the sports you play, and activities that cause the snapping.
-Your doctor will examine your hip, looking for signs of malalignment, weakness, or tightness of the muscles, and may ask you to move your hip to prompt the snapping sound.
+He or she will ask about your symptoms, the sports you play, and activities that cause the internal hip snapping.
+Your doctor will examine your hip, looking for signs of malalignment, weakness, or tightness of the muscles, and may ask you to move your hip to prompt the hip-popping sensation.
 He or she may also order an x-ray to help rule out other factors causing you pain.

 Non-operative treatment